Bulk URL monitoring: import, organize, and get AI-powered alerts

 1. From the Visualping dashboard, click the Bulk Import icon.
 Paste URLs directly or copy a list from a spreadsheet using two columns: URL and description (which becomes the job title).

 2. Configure settings in the right panel.
-This is where you apply your definition of what's important in these URLs.
+This is where you define what counts as a meaningful change for these URLs.

 Example AI prompt for competitive intelligence monitoring: